Installing Spring Cloud Services for VMware Tanzu

 p.config-serverservice instances instead of

 p-config-server.
-For instructions, see Migrating Spring Cloud Services 2.x or 1.5 Service Instances.
+For instructions, see Migrating Spring Cloud Services v2.x or 1.5 Service Instances in the Config Server documentation.

 - Migrate all apps to bind to